-APPRENTICESHIPS FOR 2016 WILL NOT BE HELD ONSITE AT CCC THIS YEAR ~ PLEASE CONTAT OUR ALUMNI AT SUNDOGBUILDERS.NET or Please email email@example.com for other opportunities and connections to our alumni offering full apprenticeships.
-Several camping internships on a work trade basis may be available during parts of 2016 if you are interested call the office for inquiry.
-Still seeking finish woodworkers that want to trade your skills for learning natural building skills, if you or someone you know is handy with wood we could sure welcome you to the Cob family!)
+APPRENTICESHIPS FOR 2017 WILL NOT BE HELD ONSITE AT CCC THIS YEAR ~ PLEASE CONTAT US FOR INFORMATION OF OTHER OPTIONS AND CONNECTION TO OUR ALUMNI THAT OFFER FANTASTIC APPRENTICESHIPS. or Please email email@example.com for other opportunities and connections to our alumni offering full apprenticeships.

 Concerned about the world's state of affairs?
 Ready to be part of the solution?
 Begin now, start with home.
-Two programs to guide you in making changes in your lifestyle, consumerism, health and well-being, career and livelihood, based on ecological values and Natural Building principles and practices.
-This is designed to support you into creating a life that you, your family and community can feel proud of.
-We now offer two new custom-designed training programs for persons looking for a lifestyle and career change.
-You will have support in adjusting your lifestyle to fit your conscience and to meet the new conditions of the 21st century.
+Let us help guide you in making changes in your lifestyle, consumerism, health and well-being, career and livelihood, based on ecological values and Natural Building principles and practices.
+Create a life that you, your family and community can feel proud of.
+We now offer occassional work trade positions for committed candidates who are willing to put the effort forth to learn great things.